Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 10. Chattar Manzil & Farhat Baksh Kothi

-Farhat Baksh Kothi was built in 1781 by Frenchman Claude Martin as his place of residence.
-But later, as he died in 1800, Nawabs bought the site and started living in it unless Nawab Wajid Ali Shah built Qaiserbagh Palace (a destroyed building).
+Farhat Baksh Kothi was built in 1781 by Frenchman Claude Martin as his residence.
+But later, as he died in 1800, Nawabs bought the site and started living there unless Nawab Wajid Ali Shah built Qaiserbagh Palace (a destroyed building).

 FARHAT BAKSH KOTHI - Lucknow Best Places To Visit